zodywoolsey/barkvr/README.md

 ## Core Focus:
 - **Accessibility**: Making BarkVR welcoming to everyone, regardless of background or ability.
-- **Decentralized Design**: Giving users the power to shape BarkVR's world through decentralization.
+- **Decentralized Design**: Giving users the freedom to create without borders and no reliance on a login system.
-- **User Empowerment**: Providing users with complete control over their creations for a sense of ownership.
+- **User Empowerment**: Providing users with complete control over their creations.
-- **Open Design**: Welcoming collaboration and transparency to evolve BarkVR together.
+- **Open Design**: Welcoming collaboration, transparency, and teaching to evolve BarkVR together.
 - **Social VR**: Creating a space where connections thrive beyond physical limits, fostering shared experiences and boundless imagination.

-We are working to incorporate technologies like the Matrix messaging API for user management, ppfs or any other static file hosting, and WebRTC for the peer connections for our storage solution.
+We are working to incorporate technologies like Activitypub (and matrix) for user management, ppfs or any other static file hosting, and WebRTC/QUIC for the peer connections for our storage solution.
 This means the whole platform is completely open and capable of being run/hosted without any reliance on the maintainers.